pingcap/tidb-operator/en/deploy-on-general-kubernetes.md

 If the number of Kubernetes cluster nodes is less than 3, 1 PD Pod goes to the Pending state, and neither TiKV Pods nor TiDB Pods are created.

-When the number of nodes in the Kubernetes cluster is less than 3, to start the TiDB cluster, you can reduce both the number of PD Pods and TiKV Pods in the default deployment to `1`.
+When the number of nodes in the Kubernetes cluster is less than 3, to start the TiDB cluster, you can reduce both the number of PD Pods and the number of TiKV Pods in the default deployment to `1`.

 ## Deploy TiDB Cluster